gazebosim/docs/fortress/troubleshooting.md

 ### Problems with dual Intel and Nvidia GPU systems

-If you are using a dual Intel/Nvidia system it could be the case that the simulator is beind run under Intel instead of using the Nvidia GPU.
+If you are using a dual Intel/Nvidia system it could be the case that the simulator is being run under Intel instead of using the Nvidia GPU.
 Bugs can vary but there could problems with shadows, incorrect laser scans or other rendering related issues.